aliyun/aliyun-log-log4j2-appender/README.md

 # Specify the source of your log
 source = [your source]

-# Specify time format of the field time, default is yyyy-MM-dd'T'HH:mmZ, optional
+# Specify time format of the field time, default is yyyy-MM-dd'T'HH:mm:ssZ, optional
-timeFormat = yyyy-MM-dd'T'HH:mmZ
+timeFormat = yyyy-MM-dd'T'HH:mm:ssZ

 # Specify timezone of the field time, default is UTC, optional
 timeZone = UTC